Current Issues and Events (UIL)

 Current Issues and Events (commonly known as Current Events) is one of several academic events sanctioned by the University Interscholastic League.
-The contest began in the 1990-1991 scholastic year, and has been conducted every academic year since then except for the 2019-2020 scholastic year, when the contest, among other UIL spring events, was cancelled due to the onset of the COVID-19 pandemic in Texas.
-The current state director is Bradley Wilson, PhD, a professor of mass communication at Midwestern State University in Wichita Falls.
+The contest began in the 1990-1991 academic year under Bobby Hawthorne, and has been conducted every academic year since then except for the 2019-2020 academic year, when the contest, among other spring UIL events, was cancelled because of the onset of the COVID-19 pandemic in Texas.
+Beginning in 2025, the current state director is Andrew Bates, who has served as the UIL Social Studies contest director since 2016.

-Current Events is designed to test students' knowledge and understanding of significant events which have taken place during the current school year.
+Current Events is designed to test students' knowledge and understanding of significant events which have taken place during the current academic year.

 Eligibility

 Students in Grade 9 through Grade 12 are eligible to enter this event.
-All grades compete in one division.
+All grades compete in the same division based on UIL classification.

-The test covers current events which have taken place during the school year.
-For testing purposes, the following test ranges are implemented (2021) school year).
+The test covers current events which have taken place during the academic year.
+For testing purposes, the following test ranges are implemented.